-Alberta is preparing a public-private partnership for cannabis sales.
-The provincial government will be responsible for online sales, whereas physical stores will be exclusively private.
+Alberta has a public-private partnership in place for cannabis sales.
+The provincial government is responsible for online sales, whereas physical stores are exclusively private.
 The province expects to have 250+ retail locations operating in the first year of legalization.

-Albertans will be able to grow their own marijuana, up to four plants per household.
+Albertans can purchase seeds and grow their own marijuana, up to four plants per household.

 When transporting cannabis within Alberta, it must be kept in a closed package and out of the reach of a car’s driver and its occupants.

-The Alberta Gaming and Liquor Commission will be responsible for the oversight of private retailers and distribution of cannabis in the province.
+The Alberta Gaming and Liquor Commission is responsible for the oversight of private retailers and for the distribution of cannabis in the province.
 Alberta has signed deals with 13 licensed producers to guarantee the cannabis supply.

 INFORMATION AT A GLANCE